nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 *{More to be added in later iterations}*

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-Inventoryinator shows an error message.

-      Use case resumes at step 2.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.